obsidiansystems/obelisk/lib/route/docs/introduction.md

 /app/user/$userId/repository/$repoId
 ```

-Each of these requires a slightly different approach because the parameters appear at different
+Each require a slightly different approach because the parameters appear at different positions
-positions along the route.
-The reason is that when we have a 'non-parameter' route segment, this
+along the route.
+This is important to note because when we have a 'non-parameter' route segment,
-signals that there is a decision to be made as we proceed further down into the route hierarchy.
+such as "user", it indicates that a decision needs to be made as to how we proceed down the route
+hierarchy.

 - In the case of `code/$solutionA/$solutionB/$solutionC`, we expect the types of the abstract routes to stay consistent as we go from `A` to `B` to `C`. those types can't change.